cindyhansel/credit-risk-classification/README.md

 - The predictions on the testing data by using the testing feature data and the fitted model are saved.
 - Finally, evaluation the model's performanceis done using a confusion matrix and a classification table.

 The LogisticRegression model was used for this analysis.
+The model splits the data with 75% used for training and 25% used for testing.

 ## Results

-  - Accuracy: 0.992
+  - Accuracy: **0.992**

       The regression model has a very high overall accuracy score at over 0.992, meaning the model correctly predicts the loan classification of healthy ("0") or high-risk ("1") over 99% of the time.

-  - Precision of a healthy loan: 1.00
+  - Precision of a healthy loan: **1.00**
-  - Recall of a healthy loan: 0.99
+  - Recall of a healthy loan: **0.99**

       When observing the precision and recall scores, it can be see that when the regression model predicts a loan as healthy, it is correct 100% (precision score) of the time, and correctly identifies healthy loans 99% (recall score) of the time.

-  - Precision of a high-risk loan: 0.84
+  - Precision of a high-risk loan: **0.84**
-  - Recall of a high-risk loan: 0.94
+  - Recall of a high-risk loan: **0.94**

       When the model predicts a loan as high-risk, it is correct only 84% (precision score) of the time, and correctly identifies healthy loans 94% (recall score) of the time.

 ## Summary

 When determining loan risk, it is important to observe the healthy loans and the high-risk loans.
-However, it is a priority to identify those loans that are high-risk in order to minimize financial loss through payment fault.
+However, it is a priority to identify those loans that are high-risk in order to minimize financial loss through payment default.
 Since this model can identify only 84% of high-risk loans, it is not recommended.
 However, it may serve well as an initial parsing of borrowers, followed by a more rigorous evaluation.